aiven/devportal/docs/products/postgresql/howto/migrate-using-bucardo.rst

-Migrating to Aiven for PostgreSQL using Bucardo
+Migrating to Aiven for PostgreSQL® using Bucardo
 ===============================================

-The preferred approach to migrating a database to Aiven for PostgreSQL is to use `our Open Source migration tool <https://help.aiven.io/en/articles/4358591>`__ .
+The preferred approach to migrating a database to Aiven for PostgreSQL® is to use `our Open Source migration tool <https://help.aiven.io/en/articles/4358591>`__ .
 However, if you are running PostgreSQL 9.6 or do not have ``superuser`` access to your database to add replication slots, you can use the open source